 The decision to change building management is made via a resolution.
 A simple majority is sufficient.
+As of July 1, 2022, the majority requirement of absolute majority will be supplemented by a relative majority.

 Resolutions can be made in various ways.
 Formalities must always be adhered to precisely (see below).